lfloris/openshift-dev-training/Labs/Lab07-Source2Image/s2i-cli-ex-2.md

 After running the command explore what the objects that come as a result of the build command:

 ```
-$ oc get is                                                                                TAGS     UPDATED
+$ oc get is
 NAME        IMAGE REPOSITORY                                                                      TAGS     UPDATED
-nodejs-ex   default-route-openshift-image-registry.apps.demo.ibmdte.net/user99-lab07-s2i-cli/nodejs-ex   latest   23 seconds ago
+nodejs-ex   default-route-openshift-image-registry.apps.demo.ibmdte.net/lab07-s2i-cli/nodejs-ex   latest   23 seconds ago
 ```

 Take a note of how the build command created two image streams.
-Image streams are a way for Openshift to keep a central index of images that are used for deployments.
+Image streams are a way for OpenShift to keep a central index of images that are used for deployments.
 The Image stream point to the internal registry in which the images are stored.
-At any point, if the image to which the IS points to is renewed, the Imagestream will keep track of that by assigning a new image tag.
+At any point, if the image to which the IS points to is renewed, the ImageStream will keep track of that by assigning a new image tag.
 The build command created two IS one for the builder image and one for the application container image.

 ```
 $ oc get builds